 There is nothing in statute that limits the number of emergency leave hours that can be granted to an employee.
-However, not later than October 1 of each year, the agency's administrative head must report to the Comptroller's Office the name and position of each agency employee who was
+However, not later than October 1 of each year, the agency's administrative head must report to the Comptroller's Office the name and position of each agency employee who was granted more than 32 hours of emergency leave during the previous fiscal year.
+In addition, the agency must report for each of those employees:

 - The reason for granting the emergency leave. - The total number of hours of emergency leave granted to that employee in that fiscal year.
-459

 Employees who are on emergency leave are considered to be in a "paid leave status."
 Therefore, they are eligible for holiday pay if a holiday occurs during the time they are on emergency leave.
-460
+470